hoxito/patterns-go/FactoryMethod/readme.md

 # Factory Method Pattern

-# Intent
-Define an interface for creating an object, but let subclasses decide which class to instantiate.
-Factory Method lets a class defer instantiation to subclasses

-## Motivation
-Frameworks use abstract classes to define and maintain relationships between objects.
-A framework is often responsible for creating these objects as well.

 ## Description
 A factory is an object that is used to create other objects.
 In Factory pattern, we create object without exposing the creation logic to the client and refer to newly created object using a common interface.